Why Book This Tour

 - Ages 5 to 11 years – 50% off–children must be accompanied by at least two responsible adults.

 - Ages 12 to 17 years – 5% off

 - 5% off with valid student ID

 - Transportation from Beijing to the wall and back

 - On request, drop-off at (same) different locations: centrally located hotel, airport, train station with your luggage (greater luggage requirements please ask for a quotation)

 - Friendly knowledgeable English-speaking guide

-- Delicious meals as described in itinerary
+- Delicious meals as described in the itinerary

 - Free-bottled mineral water in the vehicle

 - Admission fees